Add, remove & assign phone numbers on demand

 The VoIP security risks shouldn't suggest that the technology is unsafe for business use.
 With due diligence and a safety-first protocol, businesses can secure their VoIP phone systems from these cyberattacks.

 Data encryption can help prevent hackers from gaining access to crucial business information.
 Using strong passwords will also make both individual access points and the network safer.
-Businesses should also train their staff to be on the guard against phishing attempts through messages or voice messages.
+Businesses should also train their staff to be on guard against phishing attempts through messages or voice messages.

 Chalkboard has now introduced VoIP calling.
 It's a better way to handle calls over the internet, instead of using your existing phone number.
 All you'll need is a good internet connection via your carrier (5G or 4G will give you the best quality of service, but it will still work just as good on 3G) or Wi-Fi and you're good to go!